nayakshweta/CosmosBookstore/README.md

 ### Deploy the resources to Azure

-The template below deploys the application into an Azure App Service instance and creates a Cosmos DB account.
+The template below deploys the application into an Azure App Service instance and creates an Azure Cosmos DB account.
 Simply enter the Resource Group name in this template to deploy the resources.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnayakshweta%2FCosmosBookstore%2Fmaster%2Fdeployment%2Fazuredeploy.json)

-### Import the sample dataset into the Cosmos DB API for MongoDB account
+### Import the sample dataset into the Azure Cosmos DB API for MongoDB account

 1. Navigate to folder ./deployment/seed using Git Bash.